apache/trafficcontrol/docs/source/admin/traffic_router.rst

 Router Load Testing
 ===================
 The Traffic Router load testing tool is located in the `Traffic Control repository under test/router <https://github.com/apache/trafficcontrol/tree/master/test/router>`_.
-It can be used to simulate a mix of HTTP and HTTPS traffic for a CDN by choosing the number of HTTP :term:`Delivery Service`\ s and the number HTTPS :term:`Delivery Service` the test will exercise.
+It can be used to simulate a mix of HTTP and HTTPS traffic for a CDN by choosing the number of HTTP :term:`Delivery Services` and the number HTTPS :term:`Delivery Service` the test will exercise.

 There are 2 parts to the load test: